Behind the Scene: Unsettle Roots

 I started building bikes in high school.
 Converting old beater bikes found on Craigslist and flipping them so I could afford to build my own bike with parts that I wanted.
 After several builds, I finally got enough money to build on my own terms.
 During this whole process, I fell in love with the craft of building, riding and the whole cycling culture in general.

 Unsettle came about from my small handcrafted leather goods project, headquartered in a garage during college.
 It started out as a Father's Day gift for my dad and quickly transformed into a passion project that took my attention away from my classes.
-When I didn't have class, you could catch me in my garage crafting and bumping some timeless music.
+When I didn't have class, you could catch me in my garage crafting and kicking it.
 I fell in love with the entire process of creating - from concept to cutting the leather and stitching it all together.
 Working with my hands taught me the value of patience and quality.

 As I neared the end of college and slowly evolved my own tastes, I had a hunger to make my passion my full time career.
 I simply wanted to express myself and spend my time as I please.
 This drove the decision to rebrand and expand beyond leather.
 As I grew older, so did the brand.
 I slowly expanded my designs to encompass more experimental technical bags and more.